rgambord/c99-doc/doc/sections/7/3/8/2/index.rst

 .. _9899_7.3.8.2p2:

+.. container:: snum

+   :ref:`2 <9899_7.3.8.2p2>`

-:ref:`2 <9899_7.3.8.2p2>` The cpow functions compute the complex power function x\ :sup:`y` , with a branch cut for the first parameter along the negative real axis.
+The cpow functions compute the complex power function x\ :sup:`y` , with a branch cut for the first parameter along the negative real axis.

 .. rubric:: Returns

 .. _9899_7.3.8.2p3:

+.. container:: snum

+   :ref:`3 <9899_7.3.8.2p3>`

-:ref:`3 <9899_7.3.8.2p3>` The cpow functions return the complex power function value.
+The cpow functions return the complex power function value.